Answers to FAQs about Ultrasonic Cleaning

 *Industrial-size ultrasonic cleaners may be equipped with bottom racks to support large products; others may be designed to accept products suspended in the cleaning solution.

-Do I need a Heater?
+Do the ultrasonic cleaner need a heater?

 Most cleaning operations are much more effective with heating.
 A heated cleaning solution is best for removing oils, machining coolants and a whole host of other contaminants from just about any surface you can think of.